Another one down: All Blacks star forced to return home

 All Blacks winger Leicester Fainga’anuku has been forced to leave Japan just days after arriving with the squad for what the team is describing as family reasons.

-Assistant coach Scott McLeod says the team is unsure if Fainga'anuku will be replaced in the squad or if his departure will rule him out of the whole northern tour.
+Assistant coach Scott McLeod said Fainga’anuku had decided to return home of his own accord and indicated he will eventually be replaced in the squad for the remainder of the side’s end of year tour.

+“Leicester has returned home.
+No disruption.
+We’re very sad for his circumstances, for family reasons and we respect what he wants to do,” McLeod told NZME on Monday.

+“We’ve got a large group here that are very excited about this opportunity [the tour] so we’ll just move on and, when a decision is made for the replacement player, we’ll welcome him and get him moving as well.”

 The team has just arrived in Japan, already six-men down from the squad they expected to take there.
 On Saturday, all three Barrett brothers - Beauden, Jordie and Scott – missed the flight to Japan due to the death of their grandmother, while injuries to Sam Whitelock, Will Jordan and Folau Fakatava mean they will also not immediately travel.